tho-daskalakis/weather-app/README.md

   - [x] Create a helper function to convert wind degrees to cardinal
   - [ ] Create seperate functions for seperate body data elements
 - [ ] Handle bad location input
-  - [ ] Fix valid input being aa single word
+  - [x] Fix valid input being a single word
   - [ ] Display message when no location is found
 - [x] Change weather image to figcaption to include weather description